 The student will be placed in a hypothetical scenario in which an organization has been attacked and unauthorized funds have been transferred.
 The student must utilize all of the information gained throughout the course to successfully complete the project.

-Each quiz will cover the Reading & Study material up to and including the module/week in which it is assigned.
+Each quiz will cover the Learn material up to and including the module: week in which it is assigned.

-The exam will cover the Reading & Study materials for the modules/weeks in which it is assigned.
+The exam will cover the Learn materials for the modules: weeks in which it is assigned.